flynnkc/oci/oci-core-landing-zone/configure-variables/configure-variables.md

     ![Configuration Options](./images/compartment-options.png)

 1. In the _Compartments_ section, select the __Enclosing Compartment Parent__ compartment from the drop down.
-Leave the other settings on default.
+Leave the other settings as default.
 The _Compartments_ section should match the below picture, except for the chosen enclosing compartment.

     ![Compartments Options](./images/compartments-configs.png)

 ## Task 3: Configure Events and Notifications

 There are two required notification contacts as required by CIS controls.
 An email address for a network admin and a security admin.
-Once created, these addresses will receive a confirmation email letting the person on the other end know that they are signed up for these notifications.
+Once created, these addresses will receive a confirmation email that will need to be accepted before notifications are sent.
 Upon validating that they want to continue receiving the notifications, they will be sent messages when a network or security (IAM) object is created, modified, or destroyed.
 There can be multiple endpoints for each service to allow for redundancy if specifying the addresses of individuals.
-More often than not, these notifications go to shared inboxes for their respective teams.

 There are further endpoints defined for admins of other services, but these are not mandatory under the CIS benchmark.
 For this lab, we will not use them.